isotopp/isotopp.github.io/_posts/2019-06-13-adventures-in-storageland.md

 That comes out as a total of 23005 IOPS (as opposed to 21412), and for reads, a range of 174-635µs (155-873µs for the expensive controller), while for writes it is 52-237µs (60-449µs).

-Indeed, latency and degraded behavior are better for directly attached disks, the caching RAID controller (200€ extra per device) is subtracting value.
+Indeed, latency and degraded behavior are better for directly attached disks, the caching RAID controller (200€ extra per device) is substracting value.

 We can confirm these results with more benchmarking in additional, slightly different configurations (Dell, HP, new and old machines) across the test zoo.

 #### Some NVME

 A colleague donated a NVME based HP box to the test.
 It actually has 4 NVME devices, and we naively build a striped RAID-0 from it using LVM2, because why not?
-Each 16 KB write goes to a different NVME device, in a round-robin fashion (This is a silly thing to do, but that would require a longer disgression to explain - the 1M stripe setup does not fundamentally change things, though).
+Each 16 KB write goes to a different NVME device, in a round-robin fashion (This is a silly thing to do, but that would require a longer digression to explain - the 1M stripe setup does not fundamentally change things, though).

 The outcome is unexpected and disappointing, or is it?